The first mountain bikes were fully rigid with no suspension and it was a bumpy ride until the suspension fork was developed.

 This means you can push it hard through rough terrain with no problem.
 It will also hold its own on jumps and small drops but if these features become a regular part of your rides, you will probably want to upgrade the fork to something more capable.

-It is nice to see that GT include flat pedals with the Pantera.
-Most new bikes do not come with pedals as pedal choice is personal to each rider.
+Pedals are not included with the Karakoram.
+However most new bikes do not come with pedals as pedal choice is personal to each rider.

 STEM & HANDLEBARS